dvmizew/DataOrientedDesignInGameDev/README.md

 What the project uses:
 - SDL3 (core library)
 - SDL3_image (loading PNG/JPG images)
+- SDL3_ttf (font rendering; requires FreeType)
 - ImGui (immediate mode GUI library; included as a git submodule in `external/imgui`)

-> **Note:** ImGui is included as a git submodule under `external/imgui`.
-You do not need to install ImGui separately or use a package manager for it, but you must initialize the submodule as shown above.
+> **Note:** All of these can be built from source via submodules (default) or you can disable the submodules and rely on system-installed packages.

 Important files:
 - `CMakeLists.txt` (project build configuration)
 - `src/` (source code)
 - `assets/` (image assets)
-- `external/` (external dependencies, e.g. ImGui)
+- `external/` (external dependencies, e.g. ImGui, SDL3 family)

 ---